When is Star Trek: Picard released?

 And this longer one was launched at San Diego Comedian-Con…

-The precise story of the spin-off is at present unknown, although its set quite a few years after the final time we noticed Picard onscreen (in 2002 film Star Trek: Nemesis) and Stewart has mentioned it’ll “explore new dimensions within” the Starfleet captain.

-Based mostly on the trailer and newly-released pictures, it appears that evidently a now ex-Admiral Picard has retired to his household’s winery following a darkish occasion in his life, however could also be pulled again into his spacefaring methods when a brand new problem presents itself.
+Primarily based on the trailer and newly-released photos, evidently a now ex-Admiral Picard has retired to his household’s winery following a darkish occasion in his life, however could also be pulled again into his spacefaring methods when a brand new problem presents itself.

-“He might not – and I stress, might not – be a captain anymore, he will not be the Jean-Luc that you simply recognise and know so nicely,” Stewart advised an viewers in Las Vegas when the collection was first introduced.
+“He might not – and I stress, might not – be a captain anymore, he is probably not the Jean-Luc that you simply recognise and know so nicely,” Stewart advised an viewers in Las Vegas when the collection was first introduced.

-“It might be a really totally different particular person, somebody who has been modified by his experiences.
-20 years may have handed, which is kind of the time between the final film, Nemesis, and at the moment.

 “It will be something very, very different.”